 Peru is a country of many aspects

 You can enjoy from the coast with different and charming beaches to the highlands with a series of beautiful Inca ruins.
 Or you can also get to know the jungle with the mighty Amazon River and its different lodges.
 In addition, southern Peru is home to some incredible destinations that you cannot miss.
 Such as the high Andean city of Puno and its surrounding regions like Lake Titicaca.
 The city has a beautiful town square and amazing mountain scenery.
 While the lake is home to ancient cultures such as the Uros.
 They have been living in the Lake for hundreds of years.
 Being able to enjoy the floating Uros islands is an incredible attraction.

-All you need to know on visiting the floating islands of Uros
+All you need to know about visiting the floating islands of the Uros

 - History of the Uros